What are Tramadol and Ultram Uses?

 How to take your medication correctly

-Some instructions your doctor may give you include:
+Some instructions your doctor may give you include the following:

 - You should store your medication in a closed, dry container or cupboard away from any light, moisture, or heat.
 This medication is best stored at room temperature and should never be frozen.
 Your doctor may also strongly advise that you care to keep others out of reach, particularly children and pets.